 Every year, millions of residents and visitors flock to South Carolina coastlines to enjoy the water.
 From Hilton Head Island to Charleston, and all the way up to Myrtle Beach, our state has hundreds of miles of beautiful coastline, as well as navigable rivers and lakes to enjoy, too.
 South Carolina maintains a truly rich diversity of recreational boating and commercial activity on the water.

-The success of a personal injury lawsuit (also called a tort) can depend heavily on the body of law that has jurisdiction over the injury.
+The success of a South Carolina personal injury lawsuit (also called a tort) can depend heavily on the body of law that has jurisdiction over the injury.
 Inexperienced boaters are often surprised to learn after an accident that it’s not just a simple matter of state personal injury law.
 Instead, their accident may fall under a more complex set of federal laws, called admiralty law or maritime law.
 Maritime law can apply to injuries on ship or on shore, and to recreational boaters as well as employers.
-Times when maritime law may come into play include the following:
+Times, when maritime law may come into play, include the following:

 - Ferry accidents